Social Security and Disability: What You Should Know About Your Benefit

 This breakdown covers the surface-level details on these Social Security programs, but there’s much more to learn as you factor these and other potential payments into your financial planning.

-While MOAA can assist with some guidance, especially as the benefit relates to your time in service, consider consulting a financial adviser for a personalized perspective.
-Need an adviser?
+While MOAA can assist with some guidance, especially as the benefit relates to your time in service, consider consulting a financial advisor for a personalized perspective.
+Need an advisor?
 Check out MOAA’s advice on finding the right one for you.

 MOAA’s Financial Calculators